 Yesterday was cold and rainy and since I was working at home I decided to treat myself to something warm and comforting.
-I had some butternut pumpkin, brown onion, left over coriander stalks and a few other Asian ingredients in the fridge from the curry I made a week prior.
+I had some sweet pumpkin, brown onion, leftover coriander stalks and a few other Asian ingredients in the fridge from the curry I made a few days before.
 A bit of this, a bit of that, and some coconut cream and I ended up with one of the best pumpkin soups I’ve ever made.
 Not kidding!
-This is really tasty and really easy to make as long as you have most of the ingredients on hand.
-Perfect dish to welcome this miserable weather!

-Cook’s notes: Fresh turmeric and galangal roots can be replaced with 2/3 teaspoon of turmeric powder and 2/3 teaspoon of galangal powder.
-Kent or butternut pumpkin can be used; sweet potato and carrots would also work well.
-Coconut milk can be used instead of coconut cream but put the tin/can in the fridge for an hour or so to thicken the top half of the liquid.
+- Fresh turmeric and galangal roots can be replaced with 1 teaspoon of turmeric powder and 1 teaspoon of galangal powder.
+You can also just add 1-2 teaspoons of curry powder.
+Kent or butternut pumpkin can be used; sweet potato and carrots would also work well, if you don’t have any pumpkin.
+Also, clean pumpkin puree out of a can will do just as well.